Miserlou/django-zappa/README.md

 * Correctly setting up IAM roles and permissions
 * Automatically configuring API Gateway routes, methods and integration responses
 * Turning API Gateway requests into valid WSGI, and returning API Gateway compatible HTTP responses
-* Deploying your to various stages of readiness (dev, staging, prod)
+* Deploying your application to various stages of readiness (dev, staging, prod)

 __Awesome!__

 [See it in action here!](https://zappa.gun.io/) You can also watch a **[screencast on how to use django-zappa](https://www.youtube.com/watch?v=plUrbPN0xc8&feature=youtu.be)**.

 This project is for Django-specific integration.
-If you are intersted in how this works under the hood, you should look at the **[Zappa core library](https://github.com/Miserlou/Zappa)**, which can be used by any WSGI-compatible web framework.
+If you are interested in how this works under the hood, you should look at the **[Zappa core library](https://github.com/Miserlou/Zappa)**, which can be used by any WSGI-compatible web framework.

 ## Installation